County of Conviction: Riverside

 Convicted of: Murder

-Dominic Luna, a football player at Poly High School attacked Jason Rivera, a recent graduate of Poly High who was attending the party with his sister, Jennifer.
-It was Jennifer’s birthday and the party was, in part, a celebration for her.
-The fight erupted because Dominic felt that Jason was not treating one of his friends respectfully because Jason had dumped her and moved on to other girls.
-Bouncers at the party broke up the fight and both Dominic and Jason were asked to leave.
-They did so.
+On March 18, 1994, Jason Rivera, a recent graduate of Poly High, attended a high school party with his sister, Jennifer.
+It was her birthday and the party was, in part, a celebration for her.
+During the party, Dominic Luna attacked Jason.
+Jason had recently broke up with Dominic’s friend, and Dominic felt that Jason was disrespecting her.
+Bouncers at the party broke up the fight, and Dominic and Jason were asked to leave – they did.

-Not long afterwards, Jason made the fateful decision to take his sister back to the party and drop her off so that she could continue to celebrate her birthday.
+Not long afterwards, Jason took his sister back to the party and dropped her off so she could continue to celebrate her birthday.
 She had promised to be waiting outside when he returned to pick her up an hour later.

 When he returned, Jennifer was not outside.
 Jason decided to go into the party and get her.
 Accompanied by his friends Richard and Paul, as well as Richard’s friend, Manuel, Jason headed towards the party.